 6. Should I spend the budget on video or static image advertising?

-Lots of marketers use social media, but many of them aren’t spending money wisely on it.
+Lots of marketers use social media, but many of them aren’t allocating the advertising budget wisely.

 Even though creating videos is more challenging and more costly than delivering a static picture, they’re insanely useful.
 A business is likely to make a more significant impact and drive more engagement with a video advertisement.